-Here is a great list of shows to watch on Netflix for homeschoolers along with an educational activity so they’re not “just watching T.V.” for school.
+Ever consider homeschooling with Netflix?
+Here is a great list of shows to watch on Netflix for homeschoolers broken down by subject.

 Homeschooling is what you make of it.
 If you make it hard, it’s going to be hard… if you make it fun and exciting, it’ll be fun and exciting.